Posts with the Tag Interop:

 Data Management Challenges (2025-06-03, 10:30)

-Interops typically have plenary sessions with science topics, something like “the VO and radio astronomy“.
-This time, it's less sciency, it's about “Data Management” (where I refuse to define that term).
-If you look at the session programme, it's major projects telling you about their plans for how to deal with (mostly large) new data collections.
-For instance Euclid has to deal with several dozen petabytes, and they report 2.5 million async TAP queries in the three months from March, which seems incredibly much.
+For instance Euclid, has to deal with several dozen petabytes, and they report 2.5 million async TAP queries in the three months from March, which seems incredibly much.
 I'd be really curious what people actually did.
 As usual: if you report metrics, make sure you give the information necessary to understand them (of course, that will usually mean that you don't need the metrics any more; but that's a feature, not a bug).
-In this case, it seems most of these queries are the result of web pages firing off such queries on rendering.
+In this case, it seems most of these queries are the result of web pages firing off such queries when they are loaded into Javascript-enabled web browsers (or crawlers).

 In the talk from the Roman people, I liked the specification of their data reduction pipeline (p.
 8 ff); I think I will use this as a reference for what sort of thing you would need to describe in a full provenance model for the output of a modern space telescope.
 On the other hand, this slide made me unhappy: